Skip to main content

 Q: Do you make a Stainless Steel watch?

 A: We have made Stainless Steel watches before, and also using other materials, during our development and testing phases.
 We like to do things differently, and we have settled on using 6082 T6, which is a lightweight structural alloy offering high strength and excellent corrosion resistance.
-We believe that the material chosen offers excellent properties of strength while remaining lightweight and comfortable to wear.
+We believe that the material chosen offers excellent properties of strength while remaining lightweight and comfortable to wear, and while also being hypoallergenic.

 Q: Do you use sapphire crystals?

 A: Sapphire crystals offer excellent clarity and scratch resistance, but they can be brittle and shatter easily.
-We build our watches to be worn and enjoyed, and have opted to fit optical quality acrylic crystals, which are incredibly strong, and most importantly shatter resistant.
+We build our watches to be worn and enjoyed, and have opted to fit optical quality acrylic crystals, which are incredibly strong, give a warm vintage feel, and most importantly, are shatter resistant.

 Q: Do you use Swiss made movements?